RMI/pbtar-semver-demo-01/README.md

 cd pbtar
 ```

-2. Create an `.env` file to store the desired API key, (internal) API port, DB port and Frontend port
+2. Create an `.env` file to store the desired frontend port

 ```sh
 cp .env.example .env
 ```

-### Run the services with docker compose
+3. Run the services with `docker compose`

 ```sh
 # build the image